By Heather Rader

 Make the Miami River your waterbed by sleeping in a Shoal Tent.
 The first of its kind, an inflatable floating raft with a tent topper, makes for the perfect outdoor adventure for nature enthusiasts.
 Not only is it a cool experience, Troy is currently the only place in the world where you can sleep on the water in one of these unique tents!

 Vintage railroad cars converted into unique accommodations ignite the imaginations of all ages!
 Train enthusiasts and kids of any age will love to spend the night in a fully renovated train car.
-The Victoria Station at Sugarcreek Village Inn, The Hocking Hills Caboose and B & O Caboose all offer unique train car accommodations with the comforts of home.
+The Hocking Hills Caboose, The Victoria Station at Sugarcreek Village Inn, The Caboose at Dutch Creek Retreat (at Dutch Creek Winery near Athens) and B & O Caboose all offer unique train car accommodations with the comforts of home.
 Bring your own clackety-clack sound track to complete the relaxing ambiance of your personal sleeper car.

 Bedtime Behind Bars